-Kudzu (Pueraria Lobata or Pueraria Thomsonii) - Kudzu has a bad reputation in the southern United States.
+Kudzu (Pueraria Lobata or Pueraria Thomsonii) has a bad reputation in the southern United States.
 When it gets “loose”, it spreads and smothers out everything in its path.
 It climbs up trees, forms thick mats over the fields, and quickly hides abandoned cars and homes.

 Kudzu roots contain high levels of isoflavones (up to 12%), which are known to facilitate improved blood flow throughout the body, help ease menopausal symptoms, and improve bone health.

 Kudzu was mentioned in the ancient, oriental herbal text of Shen Nong in A.D.
 100. These writings tell how Kudzu was used in the treatment of wei or superficial syndrome.
 Kudzu has been recognized as an important herbal remedy in the Far East for thousands of years.

 A poem titled, “Kudzu”, by James Dicky starts out, “In Georgia, the legend says that you must close your windows at night to keep it out of the house.”
 Kudzu has many names including mile-a-day plant.

 The kudzu plant is a coarse, high climbing, twining, perennial vine with attractive, sweet-scented, lavender flowers.
 It grows better in the South than it does in its native land and has no insect enemies here in the U.S. The huge, deep growing root can become the size of a human body.
 Many areas of the south have resorted to herbicidal spraying programs to keep the vine under control although goats, when staked out in a patch of kudzu, can keep it under control -- possibly even killing it out.
 Some kudzu plants may take as long as ten years to kill, even with the most effective herbicides.